-Trump's Trans Military Ban Will Reportedly Cost $960 Million, Because That's Not Expensive
+President Trump's Trans Military Ban Will Cost $960 Million, According To Early Reports

 If President Donald Trump's proposed ban on transgender service members go into effect, the government might be shelling out a staggering amount of money to pay for it.
 Estimates from a new report by the Palm Center state that Trump's trans military ban cost would total a whopping $960 million.
 Elite Daily's request for comment from the White House on that reported cost was not returned at the time of publication.